 Interested in history?
-150 years ago the County Census tallied but 44 pioneers, all single men.
-Exit 215’s restored buildings tell a 3-dimensional story that bests textbook prose.
+View cabins built 150 years ago when the County Census tallied but 44 pioneers, all single men.
+Study signature work of our neighbor Glass School’s Artists (1972 – 2014).
+Stand over a scattered few of Dietrich Bonhoeffer’s Flossenburg ashes.
+I-5s Exit 215’s exhibits tell 3-dimensional stories that best textbook prose.

 Interested in life?
-Explore memorials for both individuals and hundreds, thousands, and millions sent to early deaths for their beliefs or because they were “different.”
+Explore memorials for both individuals and the millions in these 150 years sent to early deaths for their beliefs, indifference, or because they were “different.”

 Why?
-As we become like Delaware where 1/2 that State’s native plants have disappeared, we fail to appreciate the gift of Nature’s balance; when we ignore an area’s history, we fail to understand its repository of values and lessons learned; when we fail to contemplate life or death, we accept secular meaninglessness and our Anthropocene march to man-made extinction.
+As we become like Delaware where 1/2 its native plants have disappeared, we fail to appreciate the gift of Nature’s balance; when we ignore an area’s history, we fail to understand its repository of values and lessons learned; when we fail to contemplate life, we accept secular meaninglessness and the march to man-made extinction.